cuweb/next-tailwind/build-files/layouts/CleanPanel/README.md

 </CleanPanel>
 ```

--   `className` - Apply any class from Tailwind to build a custom panel
+-   `className` - apply any class from Tailwind to build a custom panel